Denoiser-based projections for 2-D super-resolution multi-reference alignment: Background

-The following theorem states that the likelihood function of~\eqref{eq:model_1} does not determine the image $x$ uniquely.
-This in turn implies that a prior is necessary for accurate estimation of the sought image.
+{\bf SR-MRA observations do not identify the image $x$ uniquely.} The following theorem states that the likelihood function of~\eqref{eq:model_1} does not determine the image $x$ uniquely.
+This, in turn, implies that a prior is necessary for accurate estimation of the sought image.